 Most of us have experience working for toxic companies or managers at some stage in our career [they seem unavoidable].
 Those who behave this way will only go so far, they never achieve the full subconscious bond of the more sophisticated industry setters!
 Sometimes they do have the best product, the best customers, and the best quality but unfortunately have the emotional intelligence of an Ant so never reach their goals.

-It is said that one of the top correlations to work place moral and employee happiness is company culture alignment.
+It is said that one of the top correlations between workplace morale and employee happiness is company culture alignment.

 Here are some warning signs of a negative culture in the workplace:

-Walt Rakowich replaced a former CEO of Prologis after stock fell 96% and hit a new low of $9.50 per share on 6th March 2009.
-Once he took over he regained control and brought the company back from ruins, he said that one of the key factors that he believe needed altering was their company culture was poisoned, corrupt and polluted with negativity.
+Walt Rakowich replaced a former CEO of Prologis after stocks fell 96% and hit a new low of $9.50 per share on 6th March 2009.
+Once he took over he regained control and brought the company back from ruins, he said that one of the key factors that he believes needed altering was their company culture was poisoned, corrupt and polluted with negativity.

 Company Culture Tips;

-These are some basic tips amongst many others, in summary; ensure values and ethics are clear, set smart objectives, coach and encourage with collaboration – success will fellow.
+These are some basic tips amongst many others.
+In summary; ensure values and ethics are clear, set smart objectives, coach and encourage with collaboration – success will soon follow.